jimitab/slate/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
-access_token | Yes | It should be accesstoken provided from server on user's successful login.
+access_token | Yes | It should be accesstoken provided from server on user's successful login. account_name | Yes | It should be account name you edited. group_id[position] | Yes | It should be group_id's array of groups which are connected to this account.

 >Example Success Response: